French-English bilingual schools in Australia [fr]

 Education is fee based.
-A scholarship for the students holding French nationality may be granted by the AEFE, based on certain conditions.
-The Consulate General of France in Sydney is at your disposal for any information you may require in this regard.
+A scholarship for students holding French nationality may be granted by the AEFE, based on certain conditions.
+The Consulate General of France in Sydney is at your disposal for any information you may require.

 The school’s teaching program is bilingual from Maternelle to Terminale (Y12) and this enables students to sit the Cambridge Certificate of Advanced English (CAE) in Première (Year 11).
 If you would like more information, all programs, projects and activities are available on the school’s website.